KWHB runs numerous community based health programs as part of our commitment to consistent preventative health messages across the span of a lifetime.

 KWHB continues to address Trachoma/Thrichiasis throughout our region.
 KWHB were a driving force in the development of the Trachoma Story Kits, developed with Melbourne University in 2010.
 Our rates of Trachoma and eye disease are decreasing slowly, and we continue to focus on this prevention at a health centre and community program level.

-KWHB have recently launched a Tackling Tobacco Program with an experience health promotion advisor joining our team based in Kalkaringi to launch the program.
-The aim is to better understand our data around smoking and to implement a comprehensive grassroots approach to engaging smokers in our region, especially within family groups.
+KWHB have a active Tackling Tobacco Program with a health promotion focus.
+From analysis of our data around smoking, KWHB have implemented a comprehensive grassroots approach to engaging smokers in our region, especially within family groups.

 KWHB employs a midwife (remotely based) in our region to work across our health teams to ensure quality and consistency of midwifery services.

-KWHB has recently recruited a new Child Health Nurse Practitioner to our team, who will be responsible for engaging with service providers (schools, child care, sport programs) to engage children with messages around living healthy, eating healthy and developing well.
-A large focus of this role will be around childhood Anaemia (iron defficiency) as our KPIs are indicating a recent increase in this data set.
+KWHB has 2 Child Health Nurse Practitioners who are responsible for engaging with service providers (schools, child care, sport programs) to engage children with messages around living healthy, eating healthy and developing well.
+A large focus of this role is around childhood Anaemia (iron defficiency) as our KPIs indicate this is an issue.

 KWHB has embedded Chronic Disease care in everything we do, however we do have specific Chronic Disease support staff based in some of our regions to ensure that checks, medicines and other information is being provided to affected patients.
 We also engage a Ngumbin Liaison Officer to ensure that patients who are requiring specialist services in town (Katherine or Darwin) are able to have their care properly coordinated.